The watch on the right is our Fractal Emergence.

 The term “Stemwinder,” first used in 1875 related to the superiority of the stem-winding watch over the older key-wound watches, and came to be used to refer to something that is the best of its kind.

 The accuracy of watches was of great importance to societies at that time.
-For example, a 4-minute error of a watch carried by an engineer on a train caused the “Great Kipton Train Wreck” which was a collision between two trains in Kipton, Ohio in 1891.
+For example a 4-minute error of a timepiece or a stopped watch (with different sources giving different details) carried by an engineer on a train caused the “Great Kipton Train Wreck” which was a collision between two trains in Kipton, Ohio in 1891 (for details see this article “The Origin of the Railroad Watch“).
 The engineers on both trains and nine train crew died.
 This event led to the standardization of watch specifications for railroad use.
 The image below is of a Railroad Grade Waltham watch, circa 1913:

-Mr. Ball devised a now-famous set of standards for an acceptable railway pocket watch, which included the watch having a minimum of 17 jewels, a double roller, steel escape wheel, micrometric regulator and grade on the back plate.
+Mr. Ball devised a now-famous set of standards for an acceptable railway pocket watch, which included the watch having a minimum of 17 jewels, a double roller, steel escape wheel, micrometric regulator and grade on the case-back.
 And that it must keep time accurately to plus or minus 30 seconds a week.

 The Industrial Revolution played a pivotal role in the evolution of timekeeping.
 Precision engineering and mass production techniques enabled the creation of more affordable and accurate clocks and watches.
 This accessibility fostered a sense of punctuality and efficiency in society, aligning with the increasingly regimented and time-conscious nature of the era.

-Moreover, the 19th century marked the transition from mechanical to quartz timekeeping towards the end of the century, foreshadowing further electronic advancements in the 20th century.
 The evolution of timepieces in the 19th century reflects not only technological progress but also the changing values and demands of a society on the brink of modernization.
 Timepieces became more than mere instruments; they became symbols of societal progress and the relentless march towards precision and efficiency.

-A Pocketwatch On Your Wrist
+A Pocket-watch on Your Wrist

 In continental Europe, from about 1880, Girard-Perregaux and other Swiss watchmakers began supplying German naval officers with wristwatches.

 At the beginning of the 20th century, the steam whistles of factories were a common sound in most parts of the industrialized world.
-In the 1890’s the Bundy Manufacturing Co., located in Binghamton, New York, developed time clocks that stamped timecards to time the arrival and departure of each worker, In 1911, their company merged with two other companies to form the Computing-Tabulating-Recording Company, which was a forerunner of IBM (International Business Machines).
+In the 1890’s the Bundy Manufacturing Co., located in Binghamton, New York, developed time clocks that stamped timecards to time the arrival and departure of each worker.
+In 1911, their company merged with two other companies to form the Computing-Tabulating-Recording Company, which was a forerunner of IBM (International Business Machines).

-The turning point came during World War I when soldiers on the battlefield began needing precise timing for military manoeuvres like the creeping barrage, and found it cumbersome to use pocket watches while engaged in combat.
+As mentioned above, the turning point came during World War I when soldiers on the battlefield began needing precise timing for military manoeuvres like the creeping barrage, and found it cumbersome to use pocket watches while engaged in combat.
 The need for a more accessible timekeeping solution led to the widespread adoption of wristwatches.
 These timepieces were strapped to the wrist, providing convenience and efficiency in checking the time during intense situations.
 The war played a pivotal role in reshaping the perception of wristwatches from mere accessories to essential tools for practicality and convenience.

 Returning soldiers popularized the use of wristwatches in civilian life.
 The shift was not only practical but also a fashion statement, breaking away from the traditional association of wristwatches as feminine accessories.
 In the post-war era, prominent watchmakers recognized this shift in demand and began producing wristwatches tailored for men, although pocket-watches continued to be used for railroads until some time later.